harkaitz/sh-crypto-scripts/README.md

     Get currency rates to the dollar with `www.calculator.net`.

-    ... show                    : Show variables.
+      show                      Show variables.
-    ... list|l                  : List available currencies.
+      list|l                    List available currencies.
-    ... price|p COIN [QUANTITY] : See the price in dollars.
+      price|p COIN [QUANTITY]   See the price in dollars.
-    ...
-COIN                    : See the price in dollars.
+      COIN                      See the price in dollars.

+    This program requires `html-lmxml-utils` to function.

 monero-h